-We account for share-based compensation in accordance with ASC 718, Compensation-Stock Compensation ("ASC 718").
-ASC 718 requires all share-based payments to employees and directors, including grants of employee stock options, restricted stock and performance-based shares, to be recognized in the statement of income based on their fair values.
-ASC 718 requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flow.
-See Note 16 - Stock Compensation Plans for more information.
+The Company recognizes all share-based payments to employees and directors, including grants of employee stock options, restricted stock and performance-based shares, in the Consolidated Statements of Income based on their fair values.
+The benefits of tax deductions in excess of recognized compensation cost are reported as a financing cash flow.
+See Note 14 - Stock Compensation Plans for more information.